gidionburanda/Mitigate-Customer-Churn-Project/README.md

 # Mitigate-Customer-Churn-Project
-TThese are group project created by Gidion Buranda, Gress Simanjorang, Fathan Mubina, and Faustina Kurniawan
+These are group project created by Gidion Buranda, Gress Simanjorang, Fathan Mubina, and Faustina Kurniawan